Dipankar-Medhi/Dipankar-Medhi/README.md

 - 👋 Hi, I’m @Dipankar-Medhi
-- 👀 I like Web and App development
+- 📱 I like Web and App development
-- 💻 I have also spent time with ML
+- 💻 Trying to become a friend of data
-- ✨ Still there are lots of things to learn and explore
+- ✨ There are lots of things to learn and explore
 - 🍨 Hope I can fill my hunger

 <!---